You are not alone. One-third of the undergraduates at UNI Business are transfer students.

 Students may find that there is period of transition.
 From incoming freshman to transfers this is true for many students changing into a new academic environment.
 Keep in mind that expectations in the classroom may differ from what was experienced at a previous institution.
 Rigor is one of the longstanding hallmarks of the College and is key to the academic and professional development of UNI Business graduates.

-Prospective transfer students are encouraged to join UNI's Admission Partnership Program (APP).
-The APP assists students with a seamless transition from the community college to UNI by providing advising and resources from both the community college and UNI.
+Prospective transfer students are encouraged to join UNI's Transfer Connection Program.
+The program assists students with a seamless transition from the community college to UNI by providing advising and resources from both the community college and UNI.

 Seek out additional academic resources to help you during your transition.